kubernetes/ingress-nginx/controllers/nginx/configuration.md

 **Please note the template is tied to the Go code.
 Do not change names in the variable `$cfg`.**

-To know more about the template syntax please check the [Go template package](https://golang.org/pkg/text/template/).
+For more information about the template syntax please check the [Go template package](https://golang.org/pkg/text/template/).
 In addition to the built-in functions provided by the Go package the following functions are also available:

   - empty: returns true if the specified parameter (string) is empty